An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

+\textbf{Blood Vessel} The four detectors selected for this case study were the Matched-Filter Response (MSF) \cite{Hoover00}, Linear Classifier (LMSE), $k$-nearest neighbours (KNN), and Gaussian Mixture Model (GMM).
+The LMSE, KNN and GMM classifiers were implemented using the MLVessel software package \cite{Soares06}, the features were taken to be the inverted green channel, and the responses of Gabor wavelets (elongation $\epsilon = 4$, scales $a = 2, 3, 4, 5$, and frequency $k_0 = 3$) applied to the inverted green channel.
+The first five images of the dataset (im0001--5) were used exclusively for training.
+The $\bar{\textrm{P}}$-R curve integration limits were $\pi'_1 = 0.023$ and $\pi'_2 = 0.235$, which were found to be $\pi'_1 = \mu - 3\sigma$ and $\pi'_2 = \mu + 3\sigma$ where $\mu$ was the mean skew found within a number of retinal image datasets and $\sigma$ its standard deviation \cite{Lampert13b}.

-Out of the evaluated detectors four clearly demonstrated superior performance over the others (2D GWLC, Top-Hat, C-S, and Gauss).
-The $\bar{\textrm{P}}$-R curves derived from these detectors are presented in Figure \ref{fig:FISSURE_ipr_curves}.
-A striking observation is that the performance of all the detectors increases in line with agreement in a predictable manner.
-Assuming that the more agreed upon fissures are the most obvious, this result indicates that the detectors extract similar features to those that aid an annotator's decision.
-There is, however, a large difference between the detection rate of high and low agreement fissures---detection of the lower is not a trivial matter and the decision most likely needs to be augmented with high-level information that is not exploited by these detectors.
+The $\bar{\textrm{P}}$-R curves derived from these detectors are presented in Figure \ref{fig:ipr_curves}.
+A striking observation is that the performance of all detectors increases with annotator agreement in a predictable manner in the higher recall ranges.
+It was shown in Table \ref{tbl:feature_correlations} that there is a tenancy for annotators to agree upon more obvious image features, and these results indicate that the detectors extract similar features.
+Regarding the Fissure dataset, there is a large difference between the detection rate of high and low agreement fissures---detection of the lower is not a trivial matter and most likely needs to be augmented with high-level information that is not exploited by the evaluated detectors.
+In the lower recall ranges of the Segmentation, Landslide, and Blood Vessel case studies the tendency for precision to increase with agreement is reversed.
+This phenomenon can be explained by analysing the correlations between annotator agreement and detector output presented in Table \ref{tbl:FISSURE_detector_correlations}.